 What About The Spiritual Side And Individual Experiences?

 We got Skippy from his previous human just before she died of brain cancer, and her mother had Skippy before her.
 That previous pet parent told me a story that influenced my beliefs about dogs and their ability to understand death.

 She said that, when her mother was on her death bed, Skippy was close by.
 At the exact moment that his owner took her last breath, Skippy cried.
 It was a loud cry, and a sound that Skippy had never made before that moment and never made after.

 Maybe that’s true.

 Maybe dogs can tell when a spirit has left the body, and maybe dogs who wait at their humans’ graves are waiting for that spirit to return.
 And maybe they know that the end of life is not really the end.

 I don’t personally believe in spirits or souls.
 I think dead is dead.
 However, I also don’t believe Skippy’s crying out was a coincidence.
 It seems to me that he could tell that there was a change, and that his human who was there one second was gone the next.

 Ultimately, we don’t really have a way of knowing if dogs understand death or what they sense near their humans’ graves.
 We can’t just ask them, and it’s very difficult to come up with a reliable way to experiment and quantify their grief scientifically, much less comprehend how intricate it may be.

-Maybe when we look at a mourning dog next to a tombstone, we are projecting our own experiences of loss and misinterpreting what we see in dogs, or maybe we’re exactly right to think that they know all too well what is going on and that they’re experiencing the same pain we do when our hearts are broken.
+Maybe when we look at a mourning dog next to a tombstone, we’re projecting our own experiences of loss and misinterpreting what we see in dogs, or maybe we’re exactly right to think that they know all too well what’s going on, and that they’re experiencing the same pain we do when our hearts are broken.